kasemir/org.csstudio.display.builder/Readme.md

 Major TODOs:
  * A ton of widgets and their representation.
-   Each new widget needs to implement a `WidgetRepresentation` for either JavaFX or SWT (or both) and register with the `JFXRepresentation` respectively `SWTRepresentation`.
+   Each new widget needs to implement a `WidgetRepresentation` for either JavaFX or SWT (or both) and register with the `JFXRepresentation` respectively `SWTRepresentation` via an extension point.
    The representation needs to add listeners to model properties of interest.
    On change, it can prepare the UI update, which is then scheduled via `ToolkitRepresentation.scheduleUpdate()` to occur on the UI thread in a throttled manner.